smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 ~~~
 Situation 1: - Being employed as a Product Owner, we designed, produced and sold medication packing materials.
 We also included in our packaging supplies a software program for pharmacies to use to print the patients medication details on these packaging materials.
 This software program had been used for a long time before my employment and was becoming very old & outdated for the changing legal requirements required.
 So the decision was made to create and release a new software program.
 The company appointed a software development company for this task and I was in the lead team for project management.
   We supplied the developers a copy of our current program and the new requirements we needed in the new program.
-  The Developers supplied us with a beta version for testing / reviewing BUT the program was not what we were expecting and didnt meet the needs, our clients would require for efficient productivity.
+  The Developers supplied us with a beta version for testing / reviewing BUT the program was not what we were expecting and didn't meet the needs, our clients would require for efficient productivity.
   Eventually with alot of back and forth and numerous beta testing versions, we did get the program our clients would be happy with & released.

 My Feelings On Situation 1: - I was excited & looked forward on being involved in this project as I had never done anything like this before with software or internet based products.
 But I remember on that first beta test review being very disappointed and nervous that we had stuffed this up !!
 On reflection my feelings are it was a very big learning curve on how to approach such a project.

 Analysis And Future Courses Of Action 1:  - We were not specific enough in relaying the requirements our new program needed to meet our clients needs or even the designs we had in our heads for it.
 In our documents the requirements were to general and then the developers did their own interpretation of what they thought we needed.
   In future I see that any / all requirement documents will need to be very specific.
-They will need to include the design we are thinking of , very specific legal reqiurements needed and the exact workflow we expect to happen in the program to meet our clients productivity.
+They will need to include the design we are thinking of , very specific legal requirements needed and the exact workflow we expect to happen in the program to meet our clients productivity.

 Situation 2: - One of my first jobs was in a Customer Service role.
 While working, the company dispatched a number of faulty products out to customers.
 Taking a number of disgruntled customers phone calls regarding these orders, I had to follow the company resolution procedures on how to resolve the issue of these faulty products supplied.
-In brief the company procedure was; Customers responsability to return the product, company inspected it to confirm was faulty or not, then a replacement was shipped to customer if faulty or returned to customer if not.
+In brief the company procedure was; Customers responsibility to return the product, company inspected it to confirm was faulty or not, then a replacement was shipped to customer if faulty or returned to customer if not.

 My Feelings On Situation 2: - My feelings at the time I remember were conflicted on following the company procedures to resolve these faulty products for customers.
 On one hand I knew I had to do my job professionally and follow the company procedures but on the other hand I did not agree with the process and resulting situation it put the customers in, when the issue was not the customers fault.

 Analysis And Future Courses Of Action 2:  - Following the company procedures was the correct course of action, as that is what my role included in the Customer Services Team.
-On reflection of my conflicted feelings regarding these procedures: in the future my course of action would be to make my concerns known in the customer service meetings and ask if we could look at changing the procedure slightly to increase customer satisfaction of a outcome to the issue.
+On reflection of my conflicted feelings regarding these procedures: in the future my course of action would be to make my concerns known in customer service meetings and ask if we could look at changing the procedure slightly to increase customer satisfaction of an outcome to the issue.
 One of the outcomes to suggest would be:
 - The company to first organise a replacement product.
-- The company pick up the faulty product.
+- Then company to pick up the faulty product.
 - Then upon inspection is either dealt with by the manufacturer, or refurbished for future sale.

 ~~~